mainmatter/mainmatter.com/src/posts/2022-12-31-wrapping-promises-in-ember-an-overview.md

 {% endraw %}
 ```

-The advantages of this appraoch are:
+The advantages of this approach are:

 1. No extra dependencies.
 2. The code can be customized to retain access the previous state of the promise